 From luxurious spas retreats to hippies with hula-hoops, Ojai packs immense personality into its 4.4 square miles.
-The new Backroads Santa Barbara and Ojai Valley Biking trip takes you off the beaten path to this tiny Southern Californian town, where big names like Johnny Cash and Reese Witherspoon have been known to reside.
+The Backroads Santa Barbara and Ojai Valley Bike Tour takes you off the beaten path to this tiny Southern Californian town, where big names like Johnny Cash and Reese Witherspoon have been known to reside.

 Famous for its natural health and healing culture, Spanish architecture and spectacular surroundings, Ojai offers a unique blend of modern spirituality and rustic authenticity.
 Here, the morning dew accentuates the scents of nature.
 Oak trees and orange groves compete for attention throughout the valley.
-And scorching summer days fade into simmering sunsets, with the last of the sun's rays transforming the nearby Santa Ynez Mountains into a majestic purple masterpiece.
-Amid all this natural beauty are world-famous art galleries, wineries and shops in the town's main arcade.
-Although Ojai is a tourist destination, below are a few of the hidden gems that you certainly don't want to miss.
+And scorching summer days fade into simmering sunsets, with the last of the sun's rays transforming the nearby Topatopa Mountains into a majestic purple masterpiece.
+Amid all this natural beauty are celebrated art galleries, wineries and shops in the town's main arcade.
+While there is so much to see in this perfectly quaint town, here are a few hidden gems that you certainly don't want to miss:

 Bart's Books: Go ahead, grab a book.
 All Bart's asks is that you pay by the honor system.
 Bart's Books is the largest outdoor bookstore in America, and its quaint, bizarre, inside-out framework is almost beyond description.
 Bookshelves line both the exterior and interior walls, boasting used books for 50 cents and brand new ones at retail price.
 The architecture is best described as a home sans hallways, rooms and a roof, with a garden growing on the inside.
 See why I say it's worth a visit?
 (302 West Matilija Street)